Community and voluntary organisations have played a major part in responding to the COVID-19 pandemic throughout the city, for example:

 You should test regularly to protect those you are working with.
 You can order test kits online, pick them up from most pharmacies and some other sites, or book a supervised appointment.
 Find out more about symptom-free testing in Brighton & Hove.

-Find out how to safely and effectively involve volunteers during the pandemic.
+Find out how to safely and effectively involve volunteers.

 All adults can now get their vaccination.
 Find out more about the vaccination programme in Sussex.